-- Depending on engine type, the fuel fill deck fitting is marked either GAS or DIESEL. - If you have problems filling the fuel tank, see if the fuel fill hose or fuel tank vent hose is kinked or collapsed. - If there are no visible signs of a problem, contact your local dealer.
+- The fuel fill deck fitting is marked GAS. - If you have problems filling the fuel tank, see if the fuel fill hose or fuel tank vent hose is kinked or collapsed. - If there are no visible signs of a problem, contact your local dealer.

-Gas Engine Fuel Filters
+Fuel Filters

-- The fuel pickup tube, located inside the fuel tank, is equipped with a fine mesh screen filter. - Also, when supplied by the engine manufacturer, a fuel filter is installed on the engine. - Periodically replace the fuel filter to make sure it remains clean and free of debris. - Talk to your selling dealer or local marina about fuel additives that help prevent fungus or other buildup in your fuel tank.
+- The fuel pickup tube, located inside the fuel tank, is equipped with a fine mesh screen filter. - Also, when supplied by the engine manufacturer, a fuel filter is installed on the engine. - Periodically replace the fuel filters to make sure they remain clean and free of debris. - Talk to your selling dealer or local marina about fuel additives that help prevent fungus or other buildup in your fuel tank.